-Disease onset was late and disease pressure in 2021/22 compared to last season was comparable, i.e. moderate.
+Disease onset was late and disease pressure in 2020/21 compared to last season was moderate.
 Field efficacy of SDHI-containing fungicides remains generally good.

-Substantial SDHI-sensitivity monitoring programs were running with samples from the season 2021/22.
+Substantial SDHI-sensitivity monitoring programs were running with samples from the season 2020/21.
 These were based on detached leaf tests and the detection of mutations in the SDH genes.
 In most cases there was a good correlation between detached leaf assays and genetic evaluations.
-Genetic studies based on pyrosequencing, illumina sequencing, qPCR and whole SDH gene sequencing showed that the C-I86F mutation is the prevalent resistance mechanism and the main driver for observed sensitivity changes in the field.
-However, also other mutations (C-N88S/D, C-H154R, C-G92R) have been identified at very low frequency from beginning of SDHI-adaptation in soybean rust.
-These mutations do not increase in frequency over the last years.
-Their implication on SDHI sensitivity is therefore believed to be limited.
-Since such homologous mutations can be found and are relevant in other plant pathogens (e.g. Zymoseptoria tritici C-N86S, C-H152R; Corynespora cassiicola C-N75S ; Pyrenophora teres C-G79R), they will be further monitored.
+Genetic studies based on pyrosequencing, illumina sequencing, qPCR and whole SDH gene sequencing showed that the C-I86F mutation is still the prevalent resistance mechanism and the main driver for observed sensitivity changes in the field.
+However also other mutations (C-N88S/D, C-H154R, C-G92R) have been identified at very low frequency from beginning of SDHI-adaptation in soybean rust.
+Their implication on SDHI sensitivity is currently not understood.
+Since such homologous mutations can be found and are relevant in other plant pathogens (e.g. Zymoseptoria tritici C-N86S, C-H152R; Corynespora cassiicola C-N75S; Pyrenophora teres C-G79R), they will be further monitored.

-Results from Brazil : Analysed samples originated from both, commercial and trial sites (both treated and untreated plots) from the following states: Bahia, Mato Grosso do Sul, Mato Grosso, Parana, Sao Paulo, Minas Gerais, Goias, Rio Grande do Sul, Santa Catarina and Tocantins.
+Results from Brazil : Analysed samples originated from both, commercial and trial sites (both treated and untreated plots) from the following states : Bahia, Mato Grosso do Sul, Mato Grosso, Parana, Sao Paulo, Minas Gerais, Goias, Rio Grande do Sul, Santa Catarina and Tocantins.
+In general, the sensitivity range was observed to be similar to the previous year but the frequency of the C-I86F mutation increased slightly.